codecrafting-io/AdvancedPathTracingCP2077/README.md

 ## Image Comparisons

 - Global Preset: [Scene 1](https://imgsli.com/NDQ4MzQ5/5/6) and [Scene 2](https://imgsli.com/NDQ4MzUy).
 Vanilla, Balanced and High may look similar, but most of the differences can be seen in motion.
 More scenes coming soon.
-- [Path Tracing Modes](https://imgsli.com/NDQ3NDc1): ReGIR DI/GI is lighter than ReSTIR DI + ReGIR GI, but can loose specularity in some surfaces or have more noise
+- [Path Tracing Modes](https://imgsli.com/NDQ3NDc1): ReGIR DI/GI is lighter than ReSTIR DI + ReGIR GI, but can lose specularity in some surfaces or have more noise
 - [Light Frame Accumulation](https://imgsli.com/NDQ3NDY4): Most surfaces don't have differences from Disabled to Vanilla and areas with dense vegetation shows a nice boost on performance
 - [Path Tracing Tweaks](https://imgsli.com/NDQ3NDY0)
 - [Nvidia SHARC](https://imgsli.com/NDQ3NDU5): Path Tracing Quality also affects SHARC quality
 - [Samples Per Pixel](https://imgsli.com/NDQ3NDcz): Ray/Bounce number (samples) only works with RTXDI mode.
-Lowering Samples per pixel (RayNumber) to 1 looses reflections
+Lowering Samples per pixel (RayNumber) to 1 loses reflections
 - [Enhanced Global Light](https://imgsli.com/NDQ3NDU4): Vegetation shadow now will be affected by wind, but shadows may look duplicated

 Path Tracing Quality comparisons is better shown as a video, so coming soon